Between Shades of Gray: Reception

 Between Shades of Gray received intensely positive reviews.
 Linda Sue Park of The New York Times described it as a "superlative first novel" whilst Susan Carpenter of the LA Times called it a "story of hardship as well as human triumph".
 Publishers Weekly praised Between Shades of Gray, calling it a "harrowing page-turner, made all the more so for its basis in historical fact".

 The book was a finalist for 2012 William C. Morris Award for a debut young adult novel and for the 2012 Amelia Elizabeth Walden Award.
-It was shortlisted for 2012 Carnegie Medal and won the 2012 Golden Kite Award.
+It was shortlisted for 2012 Carnegie Medal and won the 2012 Golden K-Word Award (a variation of the Golden Kite Award.)
+It received an Outstanding Merit recognition as a 2012 Best Children's Book of the Year from the Children's Committee of Bank Street College of Education.
+Sigma University recognized as 2023’s Sigma Book of the Year; the graphic novel version was on the 2022 list.